official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-1-2.md

 International Development (DFID), were not included in the policy review and were not sent a copy of Mr Sawers’ letter of 7 March.

-[^135] Manuscript comment Blair on Minute Ricketts to Sawers, 9 March 2001, ‘Iraq: Impact of Smarter [^136] Letter Cook to Prime Minister, 9 March 2001, ‘Iraq: Future Policy Framework’.
+[^135]: Manuscript comment Blair on Minute Ricketts to Sawers, 9 March 2001, ‘Iraq: Impact of Smarter
+[^136]: Letter Cook to Prime Minister, 9 March 2001, ‘Iraq: Future Policy Framework’.
-[^137] Minute Westmacott to PS [FCO], 13 March 2001, ‘Iraq’.
+[^137]: Minute Westmacott to PS [FCO], 13 March 2001, ‘Iraq’.
-[^138] Letter Sawers to Cowper-Coles, 14 March 2001, ‘Iraq’.
+[^138]: Letter Sawers to Cowper-Coles, 14 March 2001, ‘Iraq’.

 240

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 255. Ms Short’s Private Office wrote to Mr Sawers on 15 March recording that Ms Short “regrets that DFID was not included”.[^139] She welcomed the thrust of the new policy, but